muellan/metacache/README.md

 - Windows 10.1703 64bit running Ubuntu 14.04 inside WSL and g++ 5.4.1
 - Windows 10.1709 64bit running Ubuntu 16.04 inside WSL and g++ 7.2

-In order to be able to build the default database with default settings your system should have around 32GB of RAM (note that the NCBI RefSeq will still be growing in the near future).
+In order to be able to build the default database (based on NCBI RefSeq Release 86 as of 2018-03-05) with default settings your system should have around 48GB of RAM (note that the NCBI RefSeq will still be growing in the near future).

 #### Get The Latest Sources